eab70/Udacity-Google-Android-Basics-apps/Miwok/README.md

-Miwok language app completed (with fragments for optional lesson 6) of Android Basics: Multiscreen Apps (raw and drawable files not included).
+Android Basics: Multiscreen Apps - Miwok language app completed (with fragments for optional lesson 6) (raw and drawable files not included).